dosanity/dosanity.github.io/webpages/MechaCar_Statistical_Analysis.md

 #### Hypothesis
-+ $H_0$: There is no statistical difference between the observed sample mean and its presumed population mean.
++ $H_0$ - There is no statistical difference between the observed sample mean and its presumed population mean.
-+ $H_a$: There is a statistical difference between the observed sample mean and its presumed population mean.
++ $H_a$ - There is a statistical difference between the observed sample mean and its presumed population mean.

 #### Total T-Test Summary
 ```